Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 	EnableIPv6 bool `json:"enableIPv6"`
 ```

 Basically I started updating the config types.
-It was a small, trivial thing.
-To add but it got the ball rolling.
+It was a small, trivial thin to add but it got the ball rolling.
 Which
-is the most important thing to have.
-When the codebase is daunting and you have no idea where to even begin, a tiny
+is the most important part of tackling a hard problem.
+When the codebase is daunting and you have no idea where to even
-update can make all the difference.
+begin, a tiny update can make all the differences.
 It gets you started.
 It gives you an entry point.

 I started adding more new settings and types and once I had all the settings I could think of, I started writing code
 which actually used them.
 First, gradually.
 Things like these came in to picture: